sigp/lhdocs/README.md

-# Lighthouse Interop Docs
+# Lighthouse Docs

-This is a temporary repository for hosting interop documentation.
+This is a temporary repository for hosting Lighthouse mdbook documentation.

 The source of these docs are in [sigp/lighthouse](https://github.com/sigp/lighthouse) and this repository is